MCP server: A step-by-step guide to building from scratch

 How to Build an MCP Server

-There are 2 ways to build an MCP Server: using the Python SDK or the JavaScript SDK.
-For the sake of simplicity, I will stick to the Python SDK.
+There are two ways to build an MCP Server: using the Python SDK or the JavaScript SDK.
+For simplicity, I will focus on the Python SDK.

 So, like any other good dev, let’s create a separate work environment to isolate things.